pelithne/AKS_security_workshop/04-workload-protection.md

 # 4.0 Deploy app with Workload Identity

 ## 4.1 Introduction
-Workload identity is important as it allows you to securely access Azure resources from your Kubernetes applications using Azure AD identities.
+Workload identity allows you to securely access Azure resources from your Kubernetes applications using Azure AD identities.
 This way, you can avoid storing and managing credentials in your cluster, and instead rely on the native Kubernetes mechanisms to federate with external identity providers.

-Workload identity also simplifies the authentication process for your applications, as they can use the Azure Identity client libraries or MSAL to seamlessly obtain tokens from Azure AD and access Azure resources.
-Workload identity is the recommended way to authenticate with Azure AD from AKS pods, as it replaces the deprecated pod identity feature that had some limitations and complexities. more information about workload identity can be found here: [Use Azure AD workload identity with Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/workload-identity-overview?tabs=dotnet)
+Workload identity replaces the deprecated pod identity feature, and is the recommended way to manage identity for workloads.

+more information about workload identity can be found here: [Use Azure AD workload identity with Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/workload-identity-overview?tabs=dotnet)

-In this tutorial, you will learn how to:
+In this section, you will learn how to:

 - Build an application and store it in Azure Container Registry
 - Activate OpenID Connect (OIDC) issuer on Azure Kubernetes Service (AKS) cluster (or create a new cluster with OIDC activated)